anadeem717/BankingSystem/README.md

 Built upon my the Simple Bank Account project to make a more advanced and secure system.

+Plan to work on modularizing main.cpp and implementing more features for the banking system.

 ## Overview

 This project is a basic banking system that allows users to: